-The soy yogurt is not identical to dairy yogurt but it works well in cooking.
-As a starter you can use soy or any plant based yogurt, if you can get it commercially.
-If not, use dairy yogurt or rejeuvelac to start.
+Soy yoghurt is not identical to dairy yoghurt, but it works well in cooking.
+As a starter, you may use soy or any plant based yoghurt, if you can get it commercially.
+If not, use dairy yoghurt or rejuvelac to start.
 This is just to introduce the right bacteria for the culture.
-Once you have your own soy yogurt, don’t forget to freeze a little starter so that you will never be without it.
+Once you have your own soy yoghurt, don’t forget to freeze a little to use as a starter, so that you will never be without it.

 - 2 tbsp starter*

-Bring the soymilk to 42-45°C. The culture will only thrive in a narrow temperature range, too cool and it won’t be active, too hot and it will die.
-It is just below body temperature so it should be the same temperature as baby’s milk.
-Add the starter to the soymilk and mix well with a sterile spoon.
-Do not stir or move the container till the yogurt sets, in about 8-10 hours.
-Chill.
+Bring the soy milk to 42-45°C. The culture will only thrive in a narrow temperature range: too cool and it won’t be active, too hot and it will die.
+It should be the same temperature as baby’s milk.
+Add the starter to the soy milk and mix well with a sterile spoon.
+Do not stir or move the container until the yoghurt sets – in about 8-10 hours.
+Transfer to the refrigerator.

-You will notice that home made yogurt will be a little runnier than dairy yogurt.
-To improve the thickness of the soy yogurt you can add one level teaspoon of agar powder, which is premixed in 50 ml water, to the soymilk when it starts boiling.
-You can also use corn starch or arrowroot as a thickener.
-Disperse 2 teaspoons of starch in 30 ml cold water and add this mixture to the soymilk just before boiling.
+You will notice that home made yoghurt will be a little runnier than dairy yoghurt.
+To improve the thickness of the soy yoghurt, you could add one level teaspoon of agar powder, which is premixed in 50 ml water, to the soy milk when it begins to boil.
+You could also use corn starch or arrowroot starch as a thickener.
+Disperse 2 teaspoons of starch in 30 ml cold water and add this mixture to the soy milk just before boiling.

-Tip– If you are using store bought soya milk you should buy one with absolutely no sugar or flavourings added.
-Many Soymilks add vanilla flavouring which will spoil the taste of the yogurt
+If you are using store bought soy milk, you should buy one with absolutely no sugar or flavourings added.
+Many soy milks add vanilla flavouring, which will spoil the taste of the yoghurt.